MEGA65/mega65-core/docs/secure_mode.md

 The user then types ACCEPT or REJECT in the monitor.
 If REJECT was typed, the monitor erases all of memory before allowing the CPU to continue.

-TODO: Plumb secure mode flag to monitor, so that we get lava colours on entry.